davidheineman/cuvette/README.md

 bstream # stream logs for job
 bcreate # create workspace
-bsecrets # add secrets to workspace bpriority # modify priority for all running experiments in a workspace brestart # restart failed experiments in a workspace
+bsecrets # add secrets to workspace blist # list secrets in workspace bsync # sync secrets to workspace bpriority # modify priority for all running experiments in a workspace brestart # restart failed experiments in a workspace
 ```